State Taxes

 Learn more about Nevada In-State Tuition for Nonresident Veterans within Five Years of Discharge

-Nevada In-State Tuition for Nonresident Active Duty Service Members, Spouse and Children: Nonresident active duty Service members serving in the U.S. Armed Forces who are stationed in Nevada, as well as their Spouse and Children, are eligible for in-state tuition.
-This benefit also applies to active duty Service members stationed at the Marine Corps Mountain Warfare Training Center at Pickel Meadows, California.
+Nevada In-State Tuition for Nonresident Active Duty Service Members, Spouse and Children: Nonresident active duty service members serving in the U.S. Armed Forces who are stationed in Nevada, as well as their spouse and children, are eligible for in-state tuition.
+This benefit also applies to active duty service members stationed at the Marine Corps Mountain Warfare Training Center at Pickel Meadows, California.

-The Spouse and Children of an active duty Service member who are reassigned outside of Nevada will remain eligible as long as they remain continuously enrolled at a Nevada state supported educational institution.
+The spouse and children of an active duty service member who are reassigned outside of Nevada will remain eligible as long as they remain continuously enrolled at a Nevada state supported educational institution.

 Nevada Revised Statues 396.540